Oxford girls soccer rout Starkville in 6A playoff opener - The Oxford Eagle

 “We love to possess the soccer ball,” Crane said.
 “We want to have the ball at our feet as much as possible and then get our forwards out in space and run it.”

-Oxford advances to Saturday’s second round where they will face the winner of Lewisburg at Clinton, who play their first round match on Tuesday.
+Oxford advances to Saturday’s second round, where they will face the winner of Lewisburg at Clinton, who play their first round match on Tuesday.

 Lafayette and Oxford soccer teams preparing for playoff push